prochazkalukas/openscope/CONTRIBUTING.md

 # Contribution Guidelines
 Hello, and thank you for your interest in contributing to openScope!
 Please take a minute to review our Contribution Guidelines, as this will result in getting your issue resolved or pull request merged faster.
 ## Getting set up
 openScope uses multiple tools for development, the basics being Git and Node.
 Getting these set up are covered in the quick start guide in README.md.
-To contribute, you will also need an IDE and eslint (`npm install -g eslint`).
+To contribute, you will also need an IDE and eslint.
 After this, you are ready to create a branch and get developing!
 ## Submitting a pull request
 Every pull request on openScope has a corresponding issue.
 Before opening a pull request, please create an issue on GitHub (if one does not already exist).

 For the sake of simplicity, openScope discourages the use of repos outside of the main openscope/openscope repository, including forks.
 For access to the repository, you are asked to join openScope's [Slack channel](https://slack.openscope.co), and contact Nate Geslin or Erik Quinn for access.
-After this, you can push your remote branch to the main repository.
+After this, you can push your branch to the main repository.

 *Note that some members do maintain their own forks, mainly for testing purposes.
 There is nothing stopping you from doing so, however, PRs must be opened from a branch in the main repository.*